NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 * Develop a model capable of accurately gauging emotional valence in song **lyrics**, capturing subtle mood shifts and emotional nuance in text.

 * Demonstrate meaningful improvements over a basic neural network baseline, showing how contextual understanding from a pretrained BERT model enhances emotion  regression performance.
+   To give legitimacy for the model’s performance, we note that in theory, for strong regression models that outperform a uniform-distribution predictor over the range [0, 1], the MSE should be below 0.04.
+This represents a desirable and legitimate result for a model successfully performing the task(Appendix).

 ## Our Model
 Our model is based on the BERT-base architecture.
 The model takes as input a tokenized segment (chunk) of **Lyrics** and outputs a continuous valence score representing the emotional content of the text.